Tammy Davis: Career

 Davis has performed in both film and television, including Black Sheep, Whale Rider and in Taika Waititi's short film Tama Tu.
 He also starred as Mookie in What Becomes of the Broken Hearted?, the sequel to Once Were Warriors.
 Davis made his feature film direction debut on the 2015 film, Born to Dance, released in September 2015.
-He is a host on the breakfast show on George FM.
+In 2017 he joined George FM, where he is currently a host on the breakfast show alongside General Lee.

 In 2020, Davis starred as Vice Principal Trev in The Eggplant, a New Zealand-teen-drama crime-comedy series released to TVNZ OnDemand and YouTube.
+In 2021, he was a contestant on Celebrity Treasure Island 2021.